tsh-box/app-os-monitor/README.md

 # app-os-monitor

-An app in Node.js to plot the output of the os monitor driver.
+An app in Golang to plot the output of the os monitor driver.

 # Usage

 First install driver-os-monitor then install app-os-monitor and select the available data sources.